TL;DR: We believe that connected devices and real-time data analytics are the next big things in GIS.

 Our solution: A live dashboard with real-time statistics (offline)

-My colleague Patrick Giedemann and I started late last week and developed a live dashboard with real-time statistics for the sensor network of seven cities.
+My colleague Patrick Giedemann and I started late last week and developed a live dashboard with real-time statistics for the sensor network of seven cities (Update: the dashboard is not online anymore, see animated GIFs for an idea of how the visualization has worked).
 The dashboard is implemented with a story map containing one world view and seven views on city-level.
 The components of the views are:

 - A heatmap showing a condensed view of the analysis for each of the cities, labeled with numbers 2 to 8.
 For example, we want to show the visualize number of sensor values for each city within a time frame of 30 seconds.
 The darker the blue bucket, the more sensor signals we got.
 Light buckets indicate a low number og signals in the time frame.